aregtech/areg-sdk/docs/DEVELOP.md

     </FieldList>
 </DataType>
 ```
+In this example, the enumeration `SomeEnum` has 4 fields, where first 2 fields have values.

  #### Imported types

-In the _DataTypeList_ section of Service Interface XML document the developers can import defined types.
-The _DataType_ tag indicates type _Imported_ and the name of the imported type followed by _Description_, _Namespace_ if present and the location of relative path of the imported file.
-Any imported type must be possible to `stream` in [IEIOStream](../framework/areg/base/IEIOStream.hpp) object.
+In the `<DataTypeList>` section of the service interface XML document can be imported external types.
+The `DataType` tag indicates type `Imported` and the name of the new type followed by _Namespace_ (if there is a need) and the relative path to header file where the imported type is declared.
+The imported types must be possible to `stream` in [IEIOStream](../framework/areg/base/IEIOStream.hpp) object, they should have assigning and comparing operators, default and copy constructors.

 *An example of imported type:*
  ```xml